 Many Calvinists understand the “gospel” to be that set of soteriological doctrines they have labeled “the doctrines of grace” or “sovereign grace.”
 The foundation for this understanding of salvation is the doctrine of the eternal divine decree by which God has “ordained whatsoever comes to pass.”
-He has determined, before creation, all that occurs and therefore is the cause of all things that occur.
+He has determined, before creation, all that occurs and therefore he is the cause of all things that happen.
 This includes every thought, desire, attitude and belief that every person has ever had, is having and will have.
 It includes all the actions that every person has ever performed in all history – both good and evil.
 This is the Calvinist understanding of God’s eternal decree and sovereignty.

 Furthermore, because of their sinful nature all persons are “dead in their trespasses and sins” and unable to respond to God in faith.
 God therefore must effectually call them to himself and salvation.
 Regeneration is required for the elect to believe.
 Faith therefore is a gift given by God to the elect.
 This work of God’s Spirit which produces faith is irresistible.
 Only those he has chosen to save will unfailingly believe.
 All others cannot believe.
 Even the elect cannot believe but must wait for the gift of faith to be given to them.
 The elect must be regenerated first in order to believe.
 To these elect alone he gives eternal life.
 God irresistibly regenerates those he has unconditionally elected to salvation and grants them faith simultaneous with or subsequent to regeneration.
 Christ dies on the cross only for those particular persons God has chosen for salvation.
 The efficacy and worth of the atonement is therefore limited to the elect.

 All that is involved in the saving work will unfailingly have its effect in the life of the elect.
 For all the non-elect, God does not effectually work in them upon the hearing of “the gospel.”
 God does not will that they be saved.
 Therefore they remain in their sin and unbelief for which they will receive God’s judgment and eternal damnation.
-The identity of the elect and non-elect remains unknown to us.
+Again, the identity of the elect and non-elect remains unknown to us.
 The number of both is fixed and unchangeable.

 These are the Calvinist soteriological doctrines.
 They are the full and final explanation as to why and how a person becomes saved.
 These doctrines are what the Calvinist means by “the sovereignty of God in salvation” and that “salvation is all of grace.”
 For many Calvinists these “doctrines of grace” constitute the biblical gospel message.

 I will draw out the negative implications of Calvinism later, but in contrast here, suffice it to say that the non-Calvinist understands the gospel as the message of the way of salvation through Christ’s death on the cross to be received by faith.
 As good news, it provides to every individual sinner the assurance of God’s love for them, the forgiveness of their sins and communicates that God has provided for their salvation and desires that they be saved.
 Hence it is the basis for the forgiveness and cleansing from sin, personal human dignity, meaning and purpose in life along with freedom from despair and hopelessness.
 It offers knowledge of the true and living God and the way of salvation which allows any person to have personal fellowship with God both now and for eternity.
 A person’s eternal destiny is decided by their response to the salvation God has provided for them in Christ.
 They either accept or reject the offer of salvation.
-God has not predetermined who will be saved and who will not.
+God has not predetermined who will be saved to the exclusion of all others.
 He desires that all sinners be saved.
 I think we can see how the gospel as “good news” is affected by these very different soteriologies.